wing5wong/artisan-whs-static/source/_news/2021-04-15_whs-brings-shakespeare-to-stage.md

 Congratulations to our 10 actors for entering and performing excerpts from Shakespeare’s plays in the festival.

 The three plays performed were:
-‘The Tempest’ - Toni Adams, Maddy McKenzie, Firooze Colaabavala and Kezia Pickering
+‘The Tempest’ - Toni Adams, Maddy McKenzie, Firooze Colaabavala and Kezia Pickering.
-’As You Like It’ - Toni Adams and Maddy McKenzieEla Robbins, Firooze Colaabavala, Max Hughes,
+’As You Like It’ - Toni Adams and Maddy McKenzie.
-‘The Taming of The Shrew’ - Autumn Lilley, Nadeem Wali, Laila Belkouadssi and Godfavour Akinyele
+‘The Taming of The Shrew’ - Ela Robbins, Firooze Colaabavala, Max Hughes, Autumn Lilley, Nadeem Wali, Laila Belkouadssi and Godfavour Akinyele.
 They were 5 minute, self-directed and GO!

 We are particularly proud of your efforts as directors.
 You demonstrated our LIFE values through your self-management and determination to be part of this fabulous event.